lqthang2204/BDDDevicesAutomation/README.md

 ### About this project

-* The project holds all automation tests for multi-project by browser
+* The project holds all automation tests for multi-project by browser and mobile (android and ios)

 ### Why do I need this project?